AID-GC Undergraduate Internship

 About AID-GC

-In 2021, the Boston University Genetic Counseling Program joined the Alliance to Increase Diversity in Genetic Counseling, an initiative made possible by a generous $9.5 million grant from the Warren Alpert Foundation.
+In 2021, the Boston University Genetic Counseling Program joined the Alliance in Genetic Counseling, an initiative made possible by a generous $9.5 million grant from the Warren Alpert Foundation.
 BUGCP has partnered with four accredited genetic counseling programs through AID-GC: the University of Pennsylvania Perelman School of Medicine, Rutgers University, Sarah Lawrence College and the University of Maryland School of Medicine.